The War of the Realms: Plot

 While resting from their battles, Frigga asks Captain America to assemble a group to rescue Thor.
 Meanwhile, Daredevil takes Heimdall's sword, which helps fix the Bifrost Bridge and allows the group to split into four groups: Captain America and his team (consisting of Spider-Man, Wolverine, Iron Fist and Luke Cage) will go rescue Thor; Frigga and her group (consisting of Blade, She-Hulk, Ghost Rider and Punisher impersonating members of Malekith's forces) will go to destroy the Dark Bifrost Bridge; Captain Marvel will go to Earth to deal with Malekith while recruiting her War Avengers; and Jane Foster remains with Heimdall, Daredevil, and the Destroyer armor to defend the Bifrost Bridge.
-Malekith lays destruction over Europe and plans to slay Black Knight, Union Jack and Spitfire with the Ebony Blade when Captain Marvel arrives with her War Avengers (consisting of Deadpool, Weapon H, Winter Soldier, Captain Britain, Lady Sif and the Venom symbiote).
+Malekith lays destruction over Europe and plans to slay Black Knight, Union Jack and Spitfire with the Ebony Blade when Captain Marvel arrives with her War Avengers (Deadpool, Weapon H, Winter Soldier, Captain Britain, Lady Sif and Venom).

 As the War Avengers fight the Dark Elves, the Venom symbiote attacks Malekith, only to be absorbed into his sword.
 The Dark Elves launch a sneak attack on Jane Foster's group while Tony Stark and Shuri help the dwarves create new weapons, and Black Panther and the Dora Milaje prepare for a Frost Giant attack on Avenger Mountain.
-Roz Solomon, an Agent of Wakanda, reports that Roxxon has taken over Antarctica, Namor is fighting off the Dark Elves in the ocean, and the Fantastic Four defend Manhattan.
 During the chaos, Daredevil grows disoriented, which enables the Dark Elves to destroy the Bifrost Bridge.
-Frigga's group arrives at the Dark Bifrost Bridge, but when Frigga realizes that the Bifrost Bridge has been destroyed, she changes plans and protects the Dark Bifrost.
+Frigga's group arrives at the Dark Bifrost Bridge.
+When Frigga realizes that the Bifrost Bridge has been destroyed, she changes plans and protects the Dark Bifrost.
 Captain America's group finds Thor, but realizes that Thor is in his berserker rage after destroying many Frost Giants.